d48/scrabble-with-friends-python/README.md

 # How to make it faster

+Improve on Version 2 by sub-indexing character length word lists by their character so it's faster to filter on list of words to search through.

 See if any duplicate calculations are occurring.
 If they are, use memoization to save hash for O(1) lookup.